 Alumni Spotlight: Sofía Wang, Business Intelligence Analyst at The Trade Desk

 Sofía recently landed a Business Intelligence Analyst job at The Trade Desk.
-Before joining the NYC Data Science Academy, she worked at AIG for 5 years, Sofia wanted to get more into the insights and communicate with stakeholders.
-She decided to join the bootcamp as she loved the curriculum and believed in what best for her.
+Before her wonderful career at NYC Data Science Academy, she worked at AIG for 5 years, Sofia wanted to get more into the insights and communicate with stakeholders.
+She decided to join the bootcamp as she loved the curriculum and believed in what was the best for her.
 The program offers a range of data science tools to apply in real-world situations as well as preparing her for interviewing skills to become a data scientist.

 Can you fill us in on your education and your career background?